rmcelreath/rethinking/ERRATA.md

 page 41: Should be Figure 2.6

+page 108 (R code 4.61): mu.HPDI is not defined a this point - I presume you mean mu.PI (defined in R code 4.56 on page 105)?

 ## 1st Edition

 page 13: "What does mean to take a limit..." is missing the word "it".